Installation and update

 - To make sure that TrueConf Server works correctly on CentOS, you will need to disable SELinux, the system can control the process access to the OS resources.
 To do it, run the following command as the administrator:

-During the installation, you will see a field for entering the names of OS users who will be allowed administrator-level access to the control panel.
+During installation, you will see a field for entering the names of OS users who will be given administrator-level access to the control panel.
 Specify the name of the user created earlier.

 Step 6.